wkeeling/selenium-wire/README.rst

     $ export HTTPS_PROXY="https://192.168.10.100:8888"
     $ export NO_PROXY="localhost,127.0.0.1"

-**I just want the proxy functionality, I'm not interested in request capture**
+**I just want the proxy functionality, I don't care about request capture**

 In which case you can disable request capture using the ``disable_capture`` `option`_.
 When this option is set to ``True`` Selenium Wire will just pass everything straight through to the upstream proxy.
 No decryption, interception or capture will take place - which should improve performance.